 Several community partners have stepped up to assist with providing the vaccine to our campus community.

-Thibodaux Regional Health System is scheduling a vaccination day specifically for Nicholls on March 16 between 12:30 – 4 p.m..
+Thibodaux Regional Health System is scheduling a vaccination day specifically for Nicholls on April 23 and 29 between 9:30 a.m. – 5 p.m.
 Call 985-493-4335 to schedule an appointment.
-Faculty, staff and students are welcome.
+Faculty, staff, students and their families are welcome.

 Life Coast Community Health Center is also offering appointments by calling 985-492-6715.
 Mention that you are affiliated with Nicholls when you schedule appointments.